Ruppyio/eslint-configs/packages/eslint-config-ruppy-base/README.md

 ### `ruppy-base`

 This is the default configs.
 It contains all [eslint rules][eslint-rules] without deprecated and removed rules.
-It support for linting ES6+ javascript **without ESModule**.
+It support for linting ES2015/ES6 - ES2017 javascript syntax **without ESModules** by default.

 ### `ruppy-base/legacy`